Birkenhead Mollington Street TMD

-Birkenhead Mollington Street was a former traction maintenance depot located at Mollington Street in Birkenhead, England, on the Birkenhead Dock Branch railway.
+Birkenhead Mollington Street TMD is a former traction maintenance depot located at Mollington Street in Birkenhead, England, on the Birkenhead Dock Branch railway.
 Although never directly connected by rail, the depot was situated less than 200 m from Birkenhead Central railway station.
-The depot serviced steam and subsequently diesel locomotives until 1985, when it was closed and demolished.
-As of 2018, the site of the depot is still disused.
+The depot serviced first steam and subsequently diesel locomotives, and some EMU's until 1985, when it was closed and demolished.
+As of 2018, the depot site remains disused.

 History

 Construction to nationalisation

 North London Railway Class 75 in 1948.

 The Birkenhead Railway was formed on 1 August 1859 as a result of the Birkenhead, Lancashire and Cheshire Railway merging with the Chester and Birkenhead Railway.
 The new company was originally called the Birkenhead, Lancashire and Cheshire Junction Railway, but in 1859 shortened its name to The Birkenhead Railway.
 Taken over on 1 January 1860, it became a joint railway owned and operated by the London and North Western Railway (LNWR) and the Great Western Railway (GWR), becoming a joint railway.

 The new partners need new and better servicing facilities for their fleets, and so built the new joint-depot in 1878.
 The shed consisted of two separate but conjoined 8-road straight sheds: